For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-This week we're heading to Monza for the 74° Open D'Italia - the Italian Open to you and me - where the pride of Italian golf awaits a decent quality field from the rest of the European Tour.
-In a country where the sport of golf continues to grow, this year's renewal sees a strong contingent of local hopes with both Molinari brothers as well as Matteo Manassero, Nino Bertasio and Renato Paratore carrying the hopes of fans plus a smattering of lesser-fancied compatriots to provide the supporting cast.
+This week we're heading to Brescia for the 75° Open D'Italia - the Italian Open to you and me - as the second instalment of this year's Rolex Series gets underway.
+In a country where the sport of golf continues to grow, this year's renewal sees a strong contingent of local hopes with both Molinari brothers as well as Matteo Manassero, Nino Bertasio and Renato Paratore carrying the hopes of home fans, plus there's a smattering of lesser-fancied compatriots to provide the supporting cast.
 For Mannassero and Bertasio this will be a truly home event as they both spent their formative golfing years using this week's venue as their base and the pair are likely to prove popular with punters this week, despite some indifferent recent form.

-Over on the PGA Tour, Steve Bamford previews the CIMB Classic - you can read his thoughts on that event here.
+Over on the PGA Tour, Steve Bamford previews the Memorial Tournament - you can read his thoughts on that event here.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.